CiscoISE/terraform-provider-ciscoise/docs/resources/identity_group.md

 subcategory: ""
 description: |-
   It manages create, read and update operations on IdentityGroups.
-  This resource allows the client to update an identity group.
-    This resource creates an identity group.
+  This resource allows the client to update an identity group.This resource creates an identity group.
 ---

 # ciscoise_identity_group (Resource)

 It manages create, read and update operations on IdentityGroups.

-  This resource allows the client to update an identity group.
+  - This resource allows the client to update an identity group.
-  This resource creates an identity group.
+  - This resource creates an identity group.

 ## Example Usage